DaMacho/damstagram/README.md

 > pipenv shell  // into the virtualenv.
 Enter "exit" to exit.

+rename dbinfo.template to dbinfo.py, set user name and password and copy the file to damstagram/config/settings

 <!-- in local, Dev -->
 <!--
 Django is on port:8000,